Jumio/mobile-sdk-ios/docs/integration_guide.md

 ⚠️&nbsp;&nbsp;__Note:__ We recommend to hide any sensitive data, which you display to the user, when the app goes to the background.
 This includes the results you receive from us.

-The delegate method `(controller: Jumio.Controller, error: Jumio.Error)` has to be implemented to handle data after an unsuccessful scan, which will return [`Jumio.Error`][jumioError].
+The delegate method `jumio(controller: Jumio.Controller, error: Jumio.Error)` has to be implemented to handle data after an unsuccessful scan, which will return [`Jumio.Error`][jumioError].
 Check the parameter [`error.isRetryable`][isRetryable] to see if the failed scan attempt can be retried.
 If an error is not retryable, the only possibility is to cancel the controller.
 This will result in a finished call with a [`Jumio.Result`][jumioResult] instance containing this error.

 ```
 func jumio(controller: Jumio.Controller, error: Jumio.Error) {